munizart/arthemis/README.md

 ## Roadmap

-We organize this project roadmap using (github issues)[https://github.com/munizart/arthemis/labels/roadmap].
+We organize this project roadmap using [github issues](https://github.com/munizart/arthemis/labels/roadmap).

 ## Questions?
-If you have any questions about using Arthemis on your project, please open a (new issue)[https://github.com/munizart/arthemis/issues/new].
+If you have any questions about using Arthemis on your project, please open a [new issue](https://github.com/munizart/arthemis/issues/new).

 ## Filing a bug

-If you found a bug, please open a (new issue)[https://github.com/munizart/arthemis/issues/new].
+If you found a bug, please open a [new issue](https://github.com/munizart/arthemis/issues/new).

 ## Contributing

 This project is open for contributions.
-To suggest a new feature, please open a (new issue)[https://github.com/munizart/arthemis/issues/new].
+To suggest a new feature, please open a [new issue](https://github.com/munizart/arthemis/issues/new).
-To fix a filed bug or implementing a feature on (roadmap)[https://github.com/munizart/arthemis/labels/roadmap], please fork this project, create a new branch coitaining your code and send a pull request.
+To fix a filed bug or implementing a feature on [roadmap](https://github.com/munizart/arthemis/labels/roadmap), please fork this project, create a new branch coitaining your code and send a pull request.
 If you need any guidence, you can reach us out by creating a new issue.

 ## Versioning